Rdelux/Udacity-Project-Submission/Project5/VehDetectTrack_WriteUp.md

 ---

 ### Histogram of Oriented Gradients (HOG)

 In order to create a feature set for training a classifier, the feature set needs to be robust and effective.
 Even with a rich data set, generalization and over-fitting could be an issue, therefore Histogram of Oriented Gradients (HOG) technique was used in the project to identify vehicle objects.
 The function implementation for this step is contained in the second code cell of the submitted IPython notebook (or in lines 150 through 164 of the file called `VehDetectTrack_Submit.py`).

-I started by reading in all the `vehicle` and `non-vehicle` images, this is done in third code cell of the submitted IPython notebook.
-Here are some examples of the `vehicle` and `non-vehicle` classes:
+I started by reading in all the `Cars` and `non-Cars` images, this is done in third code cell of the submitted IPython notebook.
+Here are some examples of the `Cars` and `non-Cars` classes:

 ![Vehicle Class][image7]